John-Nik/portfolio/README.md

 **1.2.25:** Fixed an issue with the icon in the 404 page not showing up

 **1.2.26:** Added page title for the not found page

+**1.2.27:** Started to run everything on bun for faster build times